harperreed/gpt3-persona-bot/README.md

     think we’ll be able to stay.
 I’m not sure that we will be able to settle the Moon, either

+Ify ou want to change the persona you will have to edit `persona_bot.py`

 # yay

 ## Lot's of TODOs here.

 * Better handling when there isn't a good response.
+* allow for changing personas without editing the code
 * Better handling of repeating responses
 * Break the prompts into JSON Q/A pairs and then merge in prompt building
   * Allows for some meta data and source data in persona generation